coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Controls for threats through use**

-These are the controls for threaths throuh use in general - more specific controls are discussed in the subsections for the various types of attacks:
+These are the controls for threats through use in general - more specific controls are discussed in the subsections for the various types of attacks:
 - See [General controls](/goto/generalcontrols/), especially [Limiting the effect of unwanted behaviour](/goto/limitunwanted/) and [Sensitive data limitation](/goto/dataminimize/)
 - The below control(s), each marked with a # and a short name in capitals